ceharvs/Directed-Reading/KTPM/KTPM/README.md

 ### Model Inputs
 Number of Patents - Number of initial patients on the waiting list in the simulation Deceased Factor - Percent increase over the current current/standard number of deceased donors by.
-For example, a deceased factor of 0.0, makes no change to the number of yearly deceased donor organs available.
-A deceased factor of 1.0 corresponds to a 100% increase in the number of deceased donor organs available.
+For example, a deceased factor of 1.0, makes no change to the number of yearly deceased donor organs available.
+A deceased factor of 2.0 corresponds to doubling the number of deceased donor organs available.
 Deceased Factor - Percent increase over the current current/standard number of living donors.
 Equal Living - Boolean Varaible determining if the living donations should be brought up to the probability that white donors (the highest rate of living organ donations) have.